d-koppenhagen/schematics-helpers-playground/playground/README.md

-# Getting Started With Schematics
+# Getting Started With schematics

-This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.
+This repository is a basic schematic implementation that serves as a starting point to create and publish schematics to NPM.

 ### Testing